Must-know Car Buying Tips From Experts

 A surefire way to fail while buying a car is not doing enough research.
 Before heading out to the dealership in person you must explore all of your options, so you can compare and negotiate from a strong position.
 By doing this you can avoid an emotion-only based decision.

 Don’t forget, if you’re buying a used car then you have to do research on that specific car too.
 We’re not just talking about the driving test, but the vehicle history reports and features.
 One positive about buying a pre-owned, certified car is that they’ve been tested and verified by the dealership so you don’t have to worry about getting a bad apple.
 Ease and security is one of the main reasons why many people choose to go through a dealership, rather than buying it through a private party.

 By applying for pre-approval for a loan at DECU, you have better control of your car negotiations.
-For DECU members, you can get pre-approved for the best loan rate all through your Online Banking portal.
-Simply log into Online Banking and click on the Loan Requests tab, or apply by calling (800) 338-6739.
+For DECU members, you can get pre-approved for the best loan rate all through your Digital Banking portal.
+Simply log into Digital Banking and click on the Loan Requests tab, or apply by calling (800) 338-6739.

 Many people choose to get a loan with a credit union because we are willing to work with people on a personal level, all while ensuring the best customer experience.
 Furthermore, our credit union is a not-for-profit organization established by members for members; that means you!
 Once you join our credit union it means you can enjoy the exclusive benefits as a member for life.

 The decision making isn’t over once you’ve found your dream car.
 More manufacturers are now offering incentives to close the deal.
 The most common is a rebate or 0% financing.
 Looking for the best interest rate to finance the purchase of your vehicle can seem like a minefield of choices, so let’s look at this way:

 A rebate will reduce your auto loan balance, while low-rate financing lowers your monthly payment.
 Your best choice is dependant on the price of the vehicle, how much the rebate is, and the interest rates available for financing.